This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 Apolla Shark Tank Update

 The Shark Tank Blog constantly provides updates and follow-ups about entrepreneurs who have appeared on the Shark Tank TV show.
 In the immediate aftermath of the original air date, the company sold out of most of their inventory and were taking back orders.
 A week after the initial air date, the women told the Idaho State Journal they “couldn’t be happier with our deal.”
 The first re-run of this episode in July, 2022, airs just four months after the original air date.
 As of this time, the deal with Lori has not closed.
-As of July, 2022, they still have a 6-10 day backlog on orders, but they say they’ll be tripling their production capacity by the end of summer 2022.
+By July, 2022, they still have a 6-10 day backlog on orders, but they say they’ll be tripling their production capacity by the end of summer 2022.

 As of January, 2023, the deal with Lori did not close.
 The company is doing gangbusters business and they still have delayed shipping on their more popular items.
 2022 sales were close to $4 million.
-As of October, 2023, the company is no longer in backorder mode and they expect to do $8 million in sales for the year.
+As of October, 2023, the company is no longer in backorder mode and they hope to be at $8 million in lifetime revenue by the end of the year.
+By July, 2024, they had their products in hundreds of dance studios nationwide.
+Annual revenue is around $4 million.

 The Shark Tank Blog will follow-up on Apolla & Kaycee Jones and Brianne Zborowski as more details become available.